 Some examples of tests that are commonly used to evaluate the neck and front legs include the wheelbarrow test (in which the back legs are lifted slightly and the animal is evaluated while walking on its front legs), the righting test (in which the dog is placed on its side or upside down to see how well it can right itself), and the positioning test (in which a foot or limb is moved from its normal position in order to evaluate how quickly and accurately the dog resumes its normal stance).
 Spinal reflexes and muscle condition are also evaluated.

 The trunk, or torso, is evaluated for abnormal posture or position of the vertebrae, pain, loss of feeling or hypersensitivity to light touch or pinpricking, and loss of muscle mass.
 Some tests used to evaluate the nerves of the neck and front legs (see above) are also used to evaluate the torso and hind legs.
 Various reflexes can also be evaluated.
+The results of hind leg spinal reflex tests, such as the patellar reflex, are more reliable than those of the front legs.
 Loss of muscle around the torso or hind legs can indicate damage to a nerve associated with that muscle.
+The loss of an animal's sense of touch or ability to feel pain suggests moderate to severe spinal cord damage.

 Analysis of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) is often useful for diagnosing a central nervous system disorder.
 Cerebrospinal fluid is collected from the base of the skull or from the lower back in a procedure called a spinal tap.
 An unusually high amount of protein in the cerebrospinal fluid may indicate encephalitis (inflammation of the brain), meningitis (inflammation of the covering of the brain), cancer, or a compressive injury of the spinal cord.
 Increased numbers of white blood cells in the cerebrospinal fluid indicate an inflammation or infection.
 Other disorders that can be identified by cerebrospinal fluid analysis include bacterial or fungal infections, internal bleeding, brain abscesses, and some types of tumors.
 Cerebrospinal fluid can also be tested for the presence of canine distemper virus, Rocky Mountain spotted fever, and some other infectious diseases.

 Other tests may be used in some cases.
 An electroencephalogram records electrical activity in the brain.
-Results are abnormal in meningitis or encephalitis, head injuries, and brain tumors.
+Results are abnormal in meningitis or encephalitis, head injuries, brain tumors, and a condition called hydrocephalus (water on the brain).
 An electroencephalogram can sometimes help determine the cause and severity of a seizure.
-An electromyogram records electrical activity in muscles and nerves.
+An electromyogram records electrical activity in muscles to evaluate nerve and muscle function.
 In this test, a nerve is stimulated electrically, and the speed of conduction along the neurons is calculated.
 This technique can detect nerve injury and myasthenia gravis.
 A brain stem auditory evoked response (BAER) records electrical activity in the pathway from the sound receptors in the ear to the brain stem and cerebrum.
 In cases of deafness caused by nerve damage, the BAER generates no response.
-Brain-stem disorders may also change the BAER.
+Brain stem disorders may also change the BAER.
+Spinal cord evoked potentials are a test of spinal cord function.
+They are done by stimulating a peripheral nerve and then measuring electrical activity in the spinal cord.